 Generally, we recommend using nitroglycerin patches for 2-3 months.

-However, in some cases, using the patch for more than three months and up to six months may be warranted.
+However, in some cases, using the patch for up to 6 months may be warranted.

 Can you use other treatments with the glyceryl trinitrate patch?